How to Hem Jeans the Easy Way + Keep the Original Hem

 For this method, you will need some pins, a measure tape, a regular thread, and of course a sewing machine for hemming jeans.
 Also, you will have to use a zipper foot, so prepare that as well.
 You might need your scissors too, but we’ll get to that a little later on in this section.

-- After that, you should measure the length of the fold.
+After that, you should measure the length of the fold.
 Measure from the fold to the beginning of the hem without including the hem and divide the measurements by two.

-- If you had to shorten the jeans a lot and don’t plan to let them out later, cut the excess fabric with a pair of scissors.
-Then just serge or zig zag the edges and you won’t end up with a lot of bulk.
+If you had to shorten the jeans a lot and don’t plan to let them out later, cut the excess fabric with a pair of scissors.
+Then just serge or zig zag the raw edges and you won’t end up with a lot of bulk.
 You also might have to do this if the jeans are very thick.

-Method 2: How to hem jeans with a new hem
+Method 2: Hemming jeans with a new hem

 Now it’s time to see how you can hem your jeans without keeping the original hem.